 If you are interested in choosing the TEFL Minor (24 credits) or TEFL Certificate (17 credits),

-please visit the Department of Foreign Languages, 378 Hibbard Hall, to have an advisor assigned to you.
+please visit the Department of Languages, 4508 Centennial Hall, to have an advisor assigned to you.

 Can I teach EFL internationally without the TEFL Minor or Certificate?

 How would you feel if you were the student in a class with an untrained teacher?
 How would you feel on the first day of class when there are dozens of eyes staring at you and you do not have any idea what to do?
 Learning through hard knocks is a tremendous disservice to the EFL students, to the trained professionals in the field (it undercuts our pay and the respect of our discipline), and you.
 Unfortunately, you may be able to find a poorly paid position, but there are no guarantees that you will be well treated.

 What is the difference between TESOL and TEFL?

 Aside from the acronym difference, professionals in the field use the distinction between second language environments (where English is spoken in the community outside of the classroom), and foreign language environments (which the students' native language is spoken outside of the classroom).
 For your academic purposes, this distinction explains whether you want to teach in the US (a second language environment) with a State of Wisconsin license (TESOL) or if you want to teach overseas in Japan, China, Mexico, Poland, Romania, or Korea (TEFL).

 Can I obtain both the TESOL Minor for an in-state license and do the TEFL Minor or Certificate so I can teach internationally?